 Data Science Community Newsletter

-The DSCN covers academic data science research and institution building, open science efforts, government funding of (data) science, key industry stories highlighting applications of data science and ethical missteps.
-We also provide a tweet of the week, a data visualization of the week, and abbreviated lists of events and conferences, calls for papers, and job postings.
+The Data Science Community Newsletter (DSCN) covers academic data science research and institution building, open science efforts, government funding of (data) science, and select applications of data science in industry.
+Many of our stories are sourced from our readers’ Twitter feeds, which gives the writing a conversational, of-the-moment community-led sensibility.
+We also provide a data visualization of the week, calls for papers, key events and conferences, and select job postings.

-Meet our writers!
+Meet our writers